umairansar/Snakes-and-Ladders-/README.md

 8. Save Game - saves the game and allows resume

 ### Deliverables
-- For 1st checkpoint, components 1 to 4 are expected to be completed.
+- For first checkpoint, components 1 to 4 are expected to be completed.
 - For final checkpoint, componenets 5 to 8 are expected to be implemented.

 ##### Libraries: Tkinter, Random, Socket, and Numpy will be used for the development.
 More libraries will be added later as necessary.